jneem/bibtex-rs/README.md

 # Known incompatiblities

 This section lists situations where we our behavior intentionally differs from that of BibTex.
-All of these concern differences in error messages, and not in the behavior of the parser on correct input.
+All of these concern invalid input.

 - When we encounter an I/O error reading the input, we report an error.
 BibTex treats an I/O error the same as it does an EOF.